Interpreting Black-box Machine Learning Models for High Dimensional Datasets: Methods

-We assume high dimensionality of each dataset, leading to a very large feature space $|F|$.
-We consider classifying instances into specific classes on the embedding space instead of their original feature space.
-Input $X$ is first fed into a DNN to generate latent representations, thereby embedding the feature space into a lower dimensional latent space, s.t. $X$ is transformed with a nonlinear mapping $f_{\Theta}: X \rightarrow Z$, where $Z \in \mathbb{R}^{K}$ are the learned embeddings with $K \ll F$.
-A fully-connected softmax layer is added on top of DNN, thereby forming a black-box classifier $f_b$.
+\Cref{fig:workflow} shows the workflow of our proposed approach for interpreting black-box models.
+Input $X$ is first fed into a DNN to generate latent representations.
+It embeds the feature space into a lower dimensional latent space, s.t. $X$ is transformed with a nonlinear mapping $f_{\Theta}: X \rightarrow Z$, where $Z \in \mathbb{R}^{K}$ are learned embeddings, where $K \ll F$.
+A fully-connected \emph{softmax} layer is added on top of DNN by forming a black-box classifier $f_b$.
 To parameterize $f_b$, we train a convolutional autoencoder~(CAE).
+The function approximation properties and feature learning capabilities help CAE extract deep and quality features~\cite{karim2022explainable}.
+Further, since weights are shared among layers, CAEs have the locality-preserving capability and can reduce the number of parameters compared to other AEs.

-Due to function approximation properties and feature learning capabilities in CAE~\cite{xie2016unsupervised}, deep and quality features can be easily extracted~\cite{karimBIB2020}.
-Further, since weights are shared, CAEs preserve locality and are able to better reduce the number of parameters in comparison to other AEs.
-A convolutional layer calculates the feature maps~(FMs) on which max-pooling is performed to downsample them by taking the maximum value in each non-overlapping sub-region, thereby mapping and transforming $X$ into a lower-dimensional embedding space $Z$~\cite{karimBIB2020}:
+A convolutional layer calculates feature maps~(FMs) that are passed through max-pooling to downsample by taking the maximums in each non-overlapping sub-region, which maps input $X$ into a lower-dimensional embedding space $Z$~\cite{karim2022explainable}:

-where encoder $g(.)$ is a sigmoid function parameterized by parameters $\phi \in \Theta$ that include a weight matrix $W \in \mathbb{R}^{p \times q}$ and a bias vector $b \in \mathbb{R}^{q}$ in which $p$ and $q$ are numbers of input and hidden units, $\oslash$ is the convolutional operation, $Z$ are the latent variables, and $\sigma$ is the exponential linear unit activation function.
-The decoder function $h(.)$ reconstructs the original input $X$ from latent representation $Z$ by applying unpooling and deconvolution operations, such that $Z$ is mapped back to a reconstructed version $X^\prime \approx {X}$ as follows~\cite{karimBIB2020}:
+where encoder $g(.)$ is a \emph{sigmoid} function parameterized by $\phi \in \Theta$ that include a weight matrix $W \in \mathbb{R}^{p \times q}$ and a bias vector $b \in \mathbb{R}^{q}$ in which $p$ and $q$ are numbers of input and hidden units, $\oslash$ is the convolutional operation, $Z$ are the latent variables, and $\sigma$ is the exponential linear unit activation function.
+The decoder $h(.)$ reconstructs the input $X$ from latent representation $Z$ by applying unpooling and deconvolution s.t. $Z$ is mapped back to a reconstructed version $X^\prime \approx {X}$ as~\cite{karim2022explainable}: